Emilia Dobreva

-Emilia Dobreva is a Kosovo-born model, television personality, and beauty pageant titleholder who was the first representative of the United Arab Emirates in the Miss Universe pageant, competing in the 2024 edition held in Mexico City.
+Emilia Dobreva is a Kosovo-born model, television personality, and beauty pageant titleholder who was the first representative of United Arab Emirates in the Miss Universe pageant, competing in the 2024 edition held in Mexico City.

 Early life and education

 Emilia was born in Pristina, Kosovo.
 She spent her early childhood in Kosovo before relocating to the UAE with her family.

 Career

 Emilia began her modeling career with commercial work and runway appearances at the age of 12.
 By the age of 16, she had walked at events such as New York Fashion Week.
 Over the years, she has participated in a number of international fashion events, including Dubai Fashion Week, Riyadh Fashion Week, and Milan Fashion Week.

 In 2015, Emilia won the title of Miss Model of the World, followed by "Miss Friendship International" in 2019 and 2020, along with the "Miss Talent Winner" title in Chengdu, China.

 Miss Universe UAE

 Emilia was crowned Miss Universe UAE in October 2024, following a competitive selection process overseen by the pageant's national director, Poppy Capella.
 The event marked the UAE's debut in the Miss Universe competition.